Worries People Often Have About Making Friends And Plans

-What's at the heart of this is the idea that if someone turns down your invitation it means they don't like you as a person.
+There's also the misconception that if someone turns down your invitation it means they don't like you as a person.
 Yes, sometimes people decline because they don't think they'd click with you as a friend, but there are other explanations.
 Here are some common reasons people turn down plans:

 - They're not up for the activity you suggested.
 There are a million reasons they may not be feeling it.
-Like if you invite someone who hates electronic music to a dance club, they probably won't want to go, even if they like you.
-If they're more of a 'big group' person, they may only agree to the occasional one-on-one coffee meet up.
+Like if you invite someone who hates electronic music to a dance club, they probably won't want to go even if they like you.
+If they're more of a 'big group' person, they may only agree to the occasional one on one coffee meet up.
 You have to work with what your friends feel like doing.
-Or if you really want to do something, go with whoever is actually interested, rather than feeling everyone should attend.
+Or if you really want to do something as a group, go with whoever is actually interested, rather than feeling everyone should attend.

 - They just don't feel like going out that day.
 Someone can invite them to a fun event, but if they're feeling tired and like having a lazy night they may still not go.

-- They've already made plans with other people, but would have been up for it otherwise.
+- They've already made other plans, but would have been up for it otherwise.